Chris Korsak

 So there you have it.
 With about 5 minutes of setup time and another 5 minutes actually taking photos, I was able to create some pretty fun images.
 If I had more time, I would have developed the look even more.
 I would have tried adding a hair light to create some separation from the background.
 I would have added an actual lit cigarette to the holder (¡Escandalo!).
 I also would have swapped out the wall decor with something that emphasized the old Hollywood glamour look a bit more.
 Nonetheless, this was just for fun and I can always try recreating this look in the future during an actual full-length photo shoot.

-I hope this blog post helps if you have any interest in creating a Hollywood glamour photo yourself.
+I hope this blog post helps if you have any interest in creating old Hollywood portraits yourself.
 All you really need is a camera, a single hard light source on a stand, and a movie star.
 Let me know in the comments if you have any questions on the setup or need any clarification.

 -Chris